AGG2017/kobra-unleashed/README.md

 # Kobra Unleashed

-This project is a step by step guide how to setup modified version of the original project Kobra Unleashed on a Raspberry Pi 4 or 5 (referred as RPI in this guide).
+This project is a step by step guide how to setup modified version of the original project Kobra Unleashed on a Raspberry Pi 4, 5, or Zero 2W (referred as RPI in this guide).
 The same can be used on almost all Debian based Linux host machines.
 The original project Kobra Unleashed can be found [here](https://github.com/anjomro/kobra-unleashed/)

 ![](https://raw.githubusercontent.com/AGG2017/kobra-unleashed/master/img/kobra-unleashed-idle.png)